 Expect Great Things —

 This moment is all about you and your baby, so we’re going to make everything as comfortable and safe as possible.
-Here, all newborns and their mothers are cared for as a single unit until it’s time to go home.
-Our nurses are specially trained and experienced in maternity care and will work as a team to hold your hand every step of the way.
-We offer family-centered care, keeping you and your family as comfortable as possible.
-Your baby will be secure (we offer electronic security systems to ensure the safety of your child), and our healthcare team will ensure you have the very best experience possible.
+At St. Bernards, all newborns and their mothers are cared for as a single unit until it’s time to go home.
+Our nurses are specially trained and experienced in maternity care.
+With loving hearts, our nurses work as a team and will hold your hand every step of the way.
+Care is family-centered, keeping you and your family as comfortable as possible.
+The safety and security of your baby are a top priority.
+Your baby will be provided with an electronic security system to ensure your child's safety.
+Our healthcare team is here to ensure you have the best experience possible while in our care.

 What to Expect From Labor